asujaykk/Road-segmentation-UNET-model/README.md

 # 1.Data preparation

 ## Data collection
  The data required for this task is a collection of images taken from the front camera of a car / vehicle.
-I used my mobile phone camera to capture continuous video while I was driving.
-The camera was mounted at the center of the front windshield.
+I used my mobile phone camera to continuously record video while I was driving.
+The camera is mounted in the center of the front windshield.
  I collected 28 hours of such videos during my travels in various districts of Kerala and Karnataka.
- Data includes different types of roads (highway,road with lane marking, road without lane mark, mud road, one way, multi lane road) including junctions, turnings and elevations.
+ Those videos includes different types of roads (highway,road with lane marking, road without lane mark, mud road, one way, multi lane road), junctions, curves and elevations.

  ## Data annotation
   The next difficult step was to annotate the frames from these videos for image segmentation model.
   As you know this is a bit time consuming task compared to bounding box drawing in case of object detection task.
-  Here the segmentation mask need to be drawn on each frame.
+ Here you need to draw a segmentation mask on each frame.
-  I used Intel's CVAT tool for annotating my data set for this task.
-  The data annotation was performed over 600 images/frames (these frames are randomly taken from different videos) for 7 classes.
+  I used Intel's CVAT tool for this task.The data annotation was performed over 600 images/frames (these frames are randomly taken from different videos) for 7 classes.
-  Subset of above big data set is used in this project, and this subset only include 100 annotated images with two class (road , non-road).
+  A Subset of above data set is used in this project, and this subset only include 100 annotated images with two class (road , non-road).

   The class label for each pixel will be as follows